PILLAR · LLM SYSTEMS

 POST-TRAINING · PREFERENCE OPT

-The preference-optimization zoo — RLHF, DPO, GRPO, and friends
+The preference-optimization zoo — DPO derived, GRPO, IPO, KTO, ORPO

 TL;DR

-RLHF (PPO + reward model + KL penalty) was the original (Christiano 2017, then InstructGPT 2022).
-DPO (2023) eliminated the RM and the RL loop with a one-step closed form.
+RLHF (PPO + reward model + KL penalty) was the original — Christiano 2017, then InstructGPT 2022.
+DPO (2023) eliminated the RM and the RL loop via a closed-form identity.
 GRPO (DeepSeek 2024) dropped the value model — group statistics replace the baseline.
 IPO/KTO/ORPO are variants.
-Know the DPO derivation cold.
+Know the DPO derivation cold; it's the most-asked whiteboard problem at Anthropic/OpenAI/DeepSeek.

 Original deep RLHF — Christiano 2017

-The seminal "Deep RL from Human Preferences" paper (Christiano et al. 2017, arxiv 1706.03741) — predates InstructGPT by 5 years.
-Demonstrated RLHF on Atari and MuJoCo.
-Frontier-lab interviewers ask "who invented this?" — name Christiano.
+"Deep RL from Human Preferences" (Christiano et al. 2017, arXiv 1706.03741) — predates InstructGPT by 5 years.
+Demonstrated RLHF on Atari and MuJoCo with a Bradley-Terry preference model and PPO.
+If an interviewer asks "who invented this?" — name Christiano.

 RLHF / PPO — the LLM-era recipe